deep-xu/deep-xu/README.md

 ###

-<p align="left">I'm a passionate frontend web developer with expertise in building responsive and user-friendly websites using **HTML**, **CSS**, **JavaScript**, and **React**.
+<p align="left">I'm a passionate frontend web developer with expertise in building responsive and user-friendly websites using "HTML", "CSS", "JavaScript", and "React".
 I enjoy creating seamless user experiences and contributing to meaningful projects.

-Currently, I’m a part of the **web development team in OWASP Chapter**, where I collaborate on improving web security and best practices in development.  </p>
+Currently, I’m a part of the **web development team in OWASP Chapter**, where I collaborate on improving web Designing and best practices in development.  </p>

 ###